whitequark/zmtp-wireshark/README.md

 Usage
 -----

-As ZeroMQ ports are inherently application-specific, you first need to set up the port range in Preferences → Protocols → ZMTP.
+As ZeroMQ ports are inherently application-specific, you need to use "Decode As -> ZMTP" on your zeromq packets.
+Alternatively, subdissectors can register the ZMTP dissector on specific TCP ports to automate decoding.

 You can use expression `zmtp` to filter packets.
 TCP segments are automatically reassembled.